riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 });
 {% endhighlight %}

-With the above change, you'll now see only the first 3 records being returned.
+If you check out the app in your browser, you'll now see only 3 records being returned.

-We're hard-coding the number of records to return to 3, with the `limit: 3` parameter in the `find()` call.
+There's nothing too complicated about the publication code, we're specifying the number of records to return to 3, via the `limit: 3` parameter in the `find()` call.
 The skip value is the number of records to skip over and is determined by the `skipCount` parameter we'll pass to the function.
-Since we aren't passing anything in as the `skipCount` currently, the value of `skipCount` will be 'undefined' and therefore no records will be skipped over.
+Since we aren't currently passing anything to the `skipCount` , the value of `skipCount` will be 'undefined' and therefore no records will be skipped over thus we're grabbing the first 3 records in the collection.

-We can easily pass in a `skipCount` and have what is shown determined by our page parameter by changing the subscription our router.
+Let's get that `skipCount` variable doing something for us, we'll pass a `page` parameter into the subscription.
+This is set up in our router.

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}